code-423n4/2023-07-amphora-findings/data/erebus-G.md

 Consider using the `X += 1` version everywhere.
 The RE can be `[^ \+]*\+\+` for the occurrences of `X++` and `\+\+[^ \)]*` for the occurrences of `++X`.
 The same applies to other arithmetic operations.

 # Third
-Consider making [MAX_SUPPLY](https://github.com/code-423n4/2023-07-amphora/blob/daae020331404647c661ab534d20093c875483e1/core/solidity/contracts/utils/UFragments.sol#L70C18-L70C28) constant, which saves storage read/writes (ssread/sstore costs A LOT of gas) from being done within the contract's logic (and saves more opcodes, which reduces its size)
+Consider making [MAX_SUPPLY](https://github.com/code-423n4/2023-07-amphora/blob/daae020331404647c661ab534d20093c875483e1/core/solidity/contracts/utils/UFragments.sol#L70C18-L70C28) constant, which saves storage read/writes (ssread/sstore costs A LOT of gas) from being done within the contract's logic (and saves more opcodes, which reduces its size).
+The same goes to many others like [name](https://github.com/code-423n4/2023-07-amphora/blob/daae020331404647c661ab534d20093c875483e1/core/solidity/contracts/utils/UFragments.sol#L76) and [symbol](https://github.com/code-423n4/2023-07-amphora/blob/daae020331404647c661ab534d20093c875483e1/core/solidity/contracts/utils/UFragments.sol#L77)

+# Fourth
+Consider changing all the `strings` to `bytes` because they are packed more densely in memory, resulting in less gas usage and a smaller contract size.
+The reason behind is that strings are dynamically-sized but bytes have a fixed size